Likaxy/excel-agent-skills/README.md

 A Model Context Protocol (MCP) server that lets you manipulate Excel files without needing Microsoft Excel installed.
 Create, read, and modify Excel workbooks with your AI agent.

+See slate/ and run/ for minimal-invoke path; analysis/ for context cost.

 ## Features

 - 📊 **Excel Operations**: Create, read, update workbooks and worksheets